santarabantoosoo/udacity_aws_MLND_p3/README.md

 ## Debugging and Profiling
 **TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker

+Using the debugger I checked the following: loss_not_decreasing
+LowGPUUtilization
+vanishing_gradient
+overfit
+overtraining
+poor_weight_initialization

 ### Results
 **TODO**: What are the results/insights did you get by profiling/debugging your model?
+These were really variable.
+Sometimes I got problems with overtraining.
+Other times, I get problems with vanishing gradient.

 **TODO** Remember to provide the profiler html/pdf file in your submission.